aws/aws-cdk/tools/@aws-cdk/eslint-plugin/README.md

 * `no-core-construct`: Forbid the use of `Construct` and `IConstruct` from the "@aws-cdk/core" module.
   Instead use `Construct` and `IConstruct` from the "constructs" module.
   Rule only applies to typescript files under the `test/` folder.
+* `no-handler-constructs`: Forbid the construction of constructs that create lambda handler resources.
+  Instead use the standard code generation tools in `@aws-cdk/handler-framework` to avoid duplication and opt in to automatic runtime updates.

 ## How to add new rules